Skip to Content

 Instructions

-3. Slice the garlic cloves as finely as possible.
+• Peel the garlic cloves then slice them as finely as possible.

-4. Fill the pan with 2cm (¾") of water and bring it to a boil then add the green beans a blanch for 2 minutes.
+• Fill the pan with 2cm (¾") of water and bring it to a boil, then add the green beans and blanch them for 2 minutes.